 thread_stack = 8M

-Whether to unlink .old index copies on successful rotation.
+Whether to unlink .old table copies on successful rotation.
 Optional, default is 1 (do unlink).

 unlink_old = 0